transistorgit/dbus-water-heater/README.md

 Switch down if the power level is below the step for more than 1 min.
 Never switch more often than once per minute (other restrictions from grid operators my apply, you have to adjust the timing to your local regulations)

-Todo:
+__Todo:__
-Add setting for domestic/heater modes (or just set target temperature) Add menu: Off/Auto low/Auto high/On (Test)
+Add setting for target temperature
+Add menu: Off/Auto low/Auto high/On (Test)
 Show current water temperature
 Show kWh since last 24h, week
 Show switch counter, hours in each power level for last 24h

+### Run Unittest

+`python -m  unittest test.py`